The Price of Privacy in Untrusted Recommendation Engines: Analysis of the Pairwise Preference Algorithm

-In this appendix, we define and analyze the Pairwise Preference Algorithm for identifying the item classes in the information-rich regime.
-The algorithm is formally specified in Algorithm \ref{alg:pairpref}.
+In this appendix, we present a complete proof for the performance of the Pairwise Preference Algorithm from Section \ref{ssec:PP}.
+For convenience, we first restate the theorem:

-\begin{theorem} (Theorem \ref{Thm:one-bit} in the paper) The Pairwise-Preference algorithm is $\epsilon$-differentially private.
-Further, in the information-rich regime,suppose we have the following non-degeneracy conditions on the eigenvalues and eigenvectors of $\widehat{A}$: \begin{itemize} \item The $L$ largest magnitude eigenvalues of $A$ have distinct absolute values. \item The corresponding eigenvectors $y_1,y_2,\ldots,y_L$ (normalized under the $\alpha$-norm, which is defined as $||y||^2_{\alpha}=\sum_k\alpha_ky_k^2$) satisfy:
+\begin{theorem} (Theorem \ref{Thm:pairpref} in the paper) The Pairwise-Preference algorithm satisfies $\epsilon$-local-DP.
+Further, suppose the eigenvalues and eigenvectors of $\widehat{A}$ satisfy the following non-degeneracy conditions: \begin{itemize} \item The $L$ largest magnitude eigenvalues of $A$ have distinct absolute values. \item The corresponding eigenvectors $y_1,y_2,\ldots,y_L$, normalized under the $\alpha$-norm, $||y||^2_{\alpha}=\sum_{k=1}^K\alpha_ky_k^2$, for some $\alpha$ satisfy:

-where $t_k\triangleq (y_1(k),\ldots ,y_L(k))$. \end{itemize} Then there exists $c>0$ such that the item clustering is successful with high probability if the number of users satisfies:
+where $t_i:= (y_1(i),\ldots ,y_L(i))$. \end{itemize} Then, in the information-rich regime (i.e., when $w=\Omega(N)$), there exists $c>0$ such that the item clustering is successful with high probability if the number of users satisfies:

 \end{theorem}

 \begin{proof} As mentioned before, privacy for the algorithm is guaranteed by the use of $\epsilon$-DP bit release (Proposition \ref{prop:1bitpriv}), and the composition property of DP (Proposition \ref{prop:composition}).